gwkunze/dynamo-session-bundle/README.md

 # DynamoDb Session Handler bundle #

-This Symfony 2.1 bundle allows you to use the DynamoDb Web Service to store your sessions
+This Symfony 2.x bundle allows you to use the DynamoDb Web Service to store your sessions

+__Starting from version 1.0 this bundle requires the AWS PHP SDK version 3.0+, if you're using the 2.x SDK use the latest 0.x version__

 Installation
 ============